 If you’ve ever seen Richard Boone ride onto the screen—quiet, steady and commanding—you might’ve wondered: Was he related to the legendary frontiersman Daniel Boone?

 With a shared last name and a knack for Western grit, it’s a fair question.
 And on National Boone Day, which celebrates Daniel Boone’s contributions to American frontier history each year on June 7, the curiosity tends to resurface each year.
-The simple answer?
-No—there’s no known family connection between the two.
+The short answer: yes—but only distantly.

 Same Name, Different Legends